Grief sucks. Really bad.

 I couldn’t imagine how my grief could get much worse, or how in the world God would even allow more tragedy to strike my new family.
 But He did.

-This is my story about the loss of my firstborn son and how my faith grew in the process.
+This series is my story about the loss of my firstborn son and how my faith in God grew in the process.
 If you have just happened upon this post, you can find rest of my story here.

 During the time that Joshua Caleb was fighting for his life, my mother-in-law was fighting for hers.
 She had become very sick, and just a few days prior to Joshua’s death, we got some very bad news from her doctor.
 She had stomach cancer and it was aggressive and growing quickly.
 She had gotten to where she couldn’t eat, so a few days after Joshua’s funeral, they decided to put her in the hospital to insert a feeding tube.